smartobjectoriented/so3/doc/source/coding_conventions.rst

 and it gets confused.
 You know you're brilliant, but maybe you'd like to understand what you did 2 weeks from now.

 In source files, separate functions with one blank line.
-If the function is exported, the **EXPORT** macro for it should follow immediately after the closing function brace line.
+A function that is not part of a subsystem's interface should be ``static``; the ones that are belong in the subsystem header, next to the types they operate on.
 E.g.:

 .. code-block:: c

-	int system_is_up(void)
+	static bool system_is_up(void)
 	{
 		return system_state == SYSTEM_RUNNING;
 	}
-	EXPORT_SYMBOL(system_is_up);

 In function prototypes, include parameter names with their data types.
 Although this is not required by the C language, it is preferred